DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - Input LED color scheme: **cyan** for pulse/gate-based inputs (CLK, RUN, and CV3 when set as RESET input). **Gradient green** for CV-compliant voltage (voltage into allowed range). **Red** in case of undervoltage/overvoltage (in this case, the voltage is limited/clipped to allowed boundaries, regardling CV polarity setting). **Yellow** for CLK input only, during slave mode and sync mode set as "BPM CV".

-- Output LED color scheme: **red** while output is disabled (its modifier is set to "OFF", as explained above). **Gradient green** for regular output usage. **Cyan** for _service voltage_ (modifier is set to an "utility": GATE, START, or STOP). **Gradient purple** is used by output LED 8 exclusively, while output 8 sends the module's master phase (M.PHASE) - this option can be enabled/disabled from context menu (MISCELLANEOUS section).
+- Output LED color scheme: **red** while output is disabled (its modifier is set to "OFF", as explained above). **Gradient green** for regular output usage. **Cyan** for _service voltage_ (modifier is set to an "utility": GATE, START, or STOP). **Gradient purple** is used by output LED 8 exclusively, while output 8 sends the module's master phase (aka **M.PHASE**) - this option can be enabled/disabled from context menu (MISCELLANEOUS section).

-- While **Output 8: Master PHASE (0V/+10V ramp up @ tempo/freq.)** option is enabled (from context menu), the output 8 can't be selected/edited, either from _Select Output_ page (its box is grayed) or by left mouse button click over its LED.
+- While **Output 8: master phase (M.PHASE) 0V/+10V ramp up @ tempo/freq.** option is enabled (from context menu), the output 8 can't be selected/edited, either from _Select Output_ page (its box is grayed) or by left mouse button click over its LED.
 If output 8 is the current/selected output when you enable this option from context menu, the output 7 becomes current/selected output, instead.
 Previous output 8 settings are restored when you disable this option.

 - NOT OPERATIONAL AT THE MOMENT: all settings for current (selected) output can be copied to another output, by single operation, simply by using **COPY** menu item from output menu.